mindyruan/APCSFinalProject/README.md

 - Needed to be done: Put in food/circles of a specific size in the new map in order to allow pacman to eat

 January 9, 2015
-- As mentioned yesterday: made sure the score does not increase on a circle that was previously eaten.
+- As mentioned yesterday DEBUGGED: made sure the score does not increase on a circle that was previously eaten.

+January 10 night / 11, 2015
+- Tried to restructure code with classes in order for Pacman and Snake to both use class movement.
+- Still trying to figure that out --> needs debugging.
+-